-Sovereign immunity from jurisdiction and execution is provided for under the Foreign States Immunities Act 1985 (Cth) (FSIA).
-It provides for limited State immunity.
-A foreign State is generally immune from the jurisdiction of Australian courts unless it has submitted to the jurisdiction (s.
-10) or the proceedings concern the State's commercial activities (s.
+Sovereign immunity from jurisdiction and execution is provided for under the FSIA.
+It provides for limited state immunity.

+A foreign state is generally immune from the jurisdiction of the Australian courts unless it has submitted to the court's jurisdiction (s.
+10) or the proceedings concern the state's commercial activities (s.
 11).

-The property of a foreign State will generally not be subject to any order of the Australian courts for the enforcement of an arbitral award unless the foreign State has waived immunity (s.
+The property of a foreign state will generally not be subject to any order of the Australian courts for the enforcement of an arbitral award unless the foreign state has waived immunity (s.
 31) or the property is commercial (s.
 32).